 “What’s ‘foolish’ is what you’re doing right now.
 Why are you on my back?”

 “Oh, this?
-I wanted to stand on your shoulder, but I’m a little too big for that.
+I wanted to stand on top of your shoulder, but I’m a little too big for that.
 So, I’ll be on your back, and just look over your shoulder like this to talk to you!”

 “But why are you doing this?
 I mean, you’re not that heavy, but—”